macster110/PAMGuard_DeepLearningSegmenter/deep_learning_help.md

 ## Running
 ### Real time
-I  real time the deep learning model runs autimtically when priocessing starts.
+I  real time the deep learning model runs automatically when priocessing starts.
 A warning will appear if there are issues with the model and/or it cannot cope with real time speeds.

 ### Viewer Mode
+The deep learning module can be re-run on _detector_ data (e.g. click or clip detections) in PAMGuard _viewer_ mode.Detections can be reclassified by selecting the _Settings > Raw Deep Learning Classifier > Reclassify detections_.
+Select the data range in the reprocessing dialog e.g. Loaded Data and select _Start_.
+Detections without a deep leanring annotation will have one added and detections with an exisiting annotation will have it overwritten.

 ## Viewing and exporting results
+Output from the deep learning module can be view in PAMGuard viewer mode, or extracted from binary files using MATLAB or R.

+### PAMGuard viewer mode